 A. Generate some of your own data, toss two coins 25 times recording (tally marks) when you obtain Heads/Heads or Heads/Tails or Tails/Tails.
-For convenience you may use https://www.random.org/coins/ to generate your data.
-(For fast data collection I recommend setting the program to $\frac{\text{Flip}^2}{\text{virtual coin(s) of type US 1¢ penny}}$.)
-You will need to collect data from three other people to complete your TEAM DATA chart below (classmates or a brother/sister perhaps).
+For convenience you may use www.random.org/coin to generate your data.
+(For fast data collection I recommend setting the program to

+Flip 2 virtual coin(s) of type US 1¢ penny .)
+You will need to collect data from three other people to complete your TEAM DATA chart below (classmates or a younger brother/sister or parent perhaps).